Skip to main content

 Speaker Disclosures:

-Financial: Dr. Andrew Tatarsky is the founder and director of Tatarsky Institute and maintains a private practice.
+Financial: Dr. Andrew Tatarsky maintains a private practice and has an employment relationship with Freedom Institute.
 He receives royalties as a published author.
 Dr. Tatarsky receives a speaking honorarium and recording royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Andrew Tatarsky is a member of the American Psychological Association and the New York State Psychological Association.
 He serves on several journal review boards, for a complete list contact PESI, Inc.